authomize/Open-ITDR/Open-Connectors/Webhooks/PagerDuty-Service/README.md

 # Requirements
 * PagerDuty integrations require an Admin base role for account authorization.
 If you do not have this role, please reach out to an Admin or Account Owner within your organization to configure the integration.
-* Authomize configuration of webhooks requires an Admin based role for the creation and configration of webhooks.
+* Authomize configuration of webhooks requires an Admin based role for the creation and configuration of webhooks.
 If you do not have this role, you will need to reach out to your Admin or Account Owner within your organization to finalize the configuration.

 # Support